aliabbasi7798/fjord-green/README.md

-# Federated learningunder heterogeneous Systems
+# Federated learning under heterogeneous Systems

 This repository is the official implementation of [Federated Multi-Task Learning under a Mixture of Distributions](https://arxiv.org/abs/2108.10252). and Fjord.